d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 in :numref:`sec_rnn`.
 Such a model
 will be trained on H. G. Wells' *The Time Machine*.
-As before, we start by reading the dataset first, which is introduced in :numref:`sec_language-model`.
+As before, we start by reading the dataset first, which is introduced in :numref:`sec_text-sequence`.

 ```{.python .input  n=1}
 %load_ext d2lbook.tab